AgentGA: Evolving Code Solutions in Agent-Seed Space: Method

 \subsection{Stopping Policy}

-The framework uses a configurable budget-and-convergence stopping rule.
-Evolution terminates when either the maximum iteration budget is reached or the best-so-far elite score fails to improve by at least the configured threshold for the configured patience window.
-In the reported experiments, we set the maximum to 30 iterations, the convergence threshold to 0, and the patience window to 5 iterations.
+The framework uses a configurable budget-and-patience stopping rule.
+Evolution terminates when either the maximum iteration budget is reached or the best-so-far elite score fails to strictly improve for the configured patience window.
+In the reported experiments, we set the maximum to 30 iterations and the patience window to 5 iterations.